Revolutionary Stewards

-Their leader Richard Müller stated its goal was a "council republic in the Russian style”.
+Their leader, Richard Müller, stated that their goal was a "council republic in the Russian style”.

 Background

 The SPD, at the time the largest workers' party in Europe, voted for war bonds for the imperial government in 1914.
 Karl Liebknecht was initially the only SPD member of the Reichstag who publicly rejected the measure.
-He was absent for the vote in August and then voted against the measure in December 1914.
-With the split between the USPD and the "Majority" SPD there was a party in the Reichstag opposing the so-called policy of "party truce" (Burgfriedenspolitik) between the various political forces.
+After having followed party discipline and voting for the bonds in August, he voted against the measure in December 1914.
+With the split between the USPD and the Majority SPD (MSPD), there was a party in the Reichstag opposing the policy of "party truce" (Burgfriedenspolitik) between the various political parties.
 The Stewards supported the USPD's outright opposition to the war.

-January 1918: Anti-war strike
+January 1918: anti-war strike

 Since most of the union functionaries supported the political truce, the Stewards created an opposition of industrial workers against the First World War in Germany.
 This was in part a reaction to the growing number of deaths on the front and the growing social need at home.
 Their most important speakers were Richard Müller and Emil Barth.
 The Revolutionary Stewards were especially strongly represented in the Berlin armament industry.
-They had already had experience with strikes, including the protest strike against the imprisonment of Karl Liebknecht in summer 1916 and the wave of strikes centered on Braunschweig and Leipzig in January 1917.
+They had already had experience with strikes, including the protest strike against the trial of Karl Liebknecht in summer 1916 and the wave of strikes centered on Braunschweig and Leipzig in January 1917.